-Mitou Junior Photo in 2019
+MITOU Junior Photo in 2025

-What’s Mitou Junior?
+What’s MITOU Junior?

-Mitou Junior is a half-year-long program to enhance young innovative creators in Japan.
-This program, initiated by the Mitou Foundation in 2016 and originating from the government-backed MITOU Program, has received support from various companies and organizations since its inception.
+MITOU Junior is a half-year-long program to enhance young innovative creators in Japan.
+This program, initiated by the MITOU Foundation in 2016 and originating from the government-backed MITOU Program, has received support from various companies and organizations since its inception.
 With that support we offer the following benefits.

 Mentoring